aabbtree77/MNIST-0.17/README.md

 You're gonna end up like a one-legged man in an ass-kicking contest.”<br>
 &ndash; Get Carter, 2000

+> “My career was based on cowardice.” <br>
+&ndash; Marvin Minsky, 2011

 > “Your business plan is based on outliers.” <br>
 &ndash; Brian Upton, GDC 2017